ProfessorChill/crypto-com-api/README.md

 of simply waiting for the next piece of data from the stream and only storing the error to be mapped after the thread closes.

-Add proper error handling to types, as an example, in `src/websocket/data/book.rs` we use From instead of TryFrom despite it being possible for the incoming data to be inconsistent and cause a failure.

 Add tests that should panic to data types.

 Finish creating the missing routes and adding tests where I reasonably can.